 California roll recipe

-Before attempting your first California roll, you need to be able to make a basic inside out roll.
-Check out our “How inside out rolls” if you’re not sure how to do so.
+Check out our “How inside out rolls” if you are making sushi for the first time.
 The California sushi roll is perfect for those who don’t care much for raw fish.
 The main ingredient is imitation crab sticks (made of cooked Surimi fish meat), and so this sushi roll is easier to make and is safe for pregnant women to enjoy.
 California rolls are quite easy to make, not half as difficult as the infamous Dragon roll sushi.

 Variations may include: